Only you will know if you have the patience and the skill level to install the upholstery skins yourself.

 Crown size does not matter.
 The narrow crown staples 3/8 inch length works everywhere except pass thru walls and some coaming pads, (if board is less than 1/2 inch thick), which need 1/4 inch or they will stick out the other side.

 15. Dacron can be used to fill worn or compressed areas of the foam, such as the corners or for filling imperfections in the foam.

-You can also choose to cover the entire top layer of foam for added fullness to the cushion.
+You can also choose to cover the entire top layer of foam, 1/2 inch up to 1 inch if needed, for added fullness to the cushion.
 When repairing or replacing foam, remember, installation of the skin will compress the foam a little so a little large on the foam is better than too small.

 16. When installing a stern seat backrest skin and/or a bow backrest skin, spray contact adhesive, is very helpful.
 It is available at most home improvement and auto parts stores.

 Spray the glue a few inches wide along all the edges of the back of the backrest and the corresponding area of the skin.
 Place the skin on each top corner.
 Once in place, pull the skin down around to the bottom corner and stick the skin to the backrest along the short edge from the top to the bottom then start in the center of the top and work out to each corner stretching and sticking the skin towards the corners.
 You will be able to un-stick the skin if necessary to make adjustments for a proper fit.
 Once the top and ends are stuck where you want then start at the center of the bottom and follow the same procedure as the top edge.
 When satisified with the fit, you can now staple in place and add the welt.
 There is only about 1/2 inch area that will accept your staples close to the edge of the fiberglass place and add the welt.
 There is only about 1/2 inch area that will accept your staples close to the edge of the fiberglass edge.
 DO NOT turn up the air on the stapler, it will only cut through the skin you are trying to install.